bytecode-mike/docker-b00t/README.md

 This task uses the [docker-maven-plugin/com.spotify](https://github.com/spotify/docker-maven-plugin).

-## About the Docker file

-TODO: finish this

 ### Run the image

 If the image was successfully published, then the gradle/maven must provide the following output: